-Getting out of the military and back into the civilian world is much more difficult than most veterans think.
+Getting out of the military and back into the civilian world can be more difficult than you think.
 While serving, re-stationing to a different military installation and where you would live were in most cases planned out for you.
 And many military branches hook military members up with a sponsor at their new location to help them get settled in.

 The Army’s Soldier for Life Transition Assistance Program takes about 40 hours to complete spread over a 24 to 40-month period.
 The mistake many separating soldiers make is not starting early enough, therefore limiting their flexibility as far as the time they have to react to issues that may come up during the TAP process.